 - BGA Soldering: Another form of electronic components are BGA or Ball Grid Array.
 They are special components and need special soldering.
-They do not have any leads, rather they used solder balls used under the component.
+They do not have any leads, rather they use solder balls under the component.
 Because the solder balls have to be placed under the component and soldered, soldering of BGA becomes a very difficult task.
 BGA soldering need BGA soldering and rework systems and solder balls.

 A wave soldering machine can be of different kinds, suitable for leaded wave soldering and lead-free wave soldering but all of them have the same mechanism.
 There are three zones in any wave soldering machine –

-- Preheating zone – This zone preheats the PCB prior to soldering.
+- Preheating zone: This zone preheats the PCB prior to soldering.

-- Fluxing zone – This zone sprays flux on to the PCB.
+- Fluxing zone: This zone sprays flux on to the PCB.

-- Soldering zone – The most important zone where there is molten solder.
+- Soldering zone: The most important zone where there is molten solder.

-Process of wave soldering:
+Process of wave soldering

 A conveyor keeps moving across the plant.
 Employees inserts electronic components on to the PCB that keeps moving forward on the conveyor.
 Once all the components are in place, the PCB moves to the wave soldering machine passing through the different zones.
-Solder waves in the solder bath solders the components and the PCB moves out of the machine where it is tested for any possible defect.
-If there is any defect, some rework / repair work is done using hand soldering.
+Solder waves in the solder bath solders the components and the PCB moves out of the machine where it is cleaned and tested for any possible defect.
+If there is any defect, some rework / repair work is done by hand soldering.

 Reflow Soldering uses SMT (Surface Mount Technology) to solder SMD (Surface Mount Devices) on to the PCB.
 In Reflow soldering there are four stages –

 In this process solder paste is printed on the track of the circuit board where the component is to be soldered.
-Printing of the solder paste can be done using a solder paste dispenser or through stencils printers.
+Printing of the solder paste can be done using a solder paste dispenser or through stencil printer.
 This board with solder paste and components of the paste is then passed through a reflow oven where the components get soldered to the broad.
 The board is then tested for any defect and if there is any defect, rework and repair is done using hot air systems.

+Hand soldering is basically done for small-scale manufacturing or repair and rework.
 Hand Soldering for thru-hole components is done using a soldering iron or a soldering station.